 13:45 – 14:00

-Associate Professor, Former Dean Teaching & Learning, BI Norwegian Business School, Norway
+Associate Dean for Digital Courses/Small Learning Modules, BI Norwegian Business School, NO

 Professor Emerita, Henley Business School, University of Reading, UK